Surprize (1780 ship): Third EIC voyage

-Second Fleet and fourth EIC voyage (1790-91)
+Second Fleet and fourth EIC voyage (1790–91)

 It is not clear when Surprize returned to Britain.
 She was in Britain in 1789, being repaired by Calvert (her owner).
 At that time her measurements were taken.
 Her entry in Lloyd's Register for 1789 has an addendum showing that she would be sailing for Botany Bay.
-Camden, Calvert & King, contracted to transport, clothe and feed convicts for a flat fee of £17 7s.
+Camden, Calvert & King were contracted to transport, clothe and feed convicts for a flat fee of £17 7s.
 6d per head, whether they landed alive or not.

 In company with Neptune and Scarborough, she sailed from England with 254 male convicts on 19 January 1790.
 Her master was Nicholas Anstis, formerly chief mate on Lady Penrhyn in the First Fleet, and surgeon was William Waters.

 At 394 tons (bm), Surprize was the smallest ship of the fleet, and was an unsuitable vessel for so long a voyage, proving to be a wet ship even in moderate weather.
 In rough seas and heavy gales the convicts "were considerably above their waists in water", according to the commander of the guards.

 She arrived at the Cape of Good Hope on 13 April 1790, and spent sixteen days there, taking on provisions.
 She was parted from her consorts in heavy weather and came in sight of Port Jackson on 23 June.
 Contrary winds blew her out to sea again and she did not make port until 26 June 158 days after having left England.
 During the voyage 36 convicts died (14%), and 121 (48%) were sick when landed.